cypress-io/cypress/docs/source/faq/index.md

-## Is there a way to watch for an xhr request and assert that the response code came back a certain way
+## Is there a way to watch for an xhr request and assert that the response code came back a certain way?

-## I’m running a lot of tests and the appear to have slower performance as they run, is there a way to fix this?
+## I’m running a lot of tests that appear to slow down as they run, is there a way to fix this?